Quick Links

 Regular reading helps children to develop their vocabulary and their knowledge of the world.
 This, in turn, helps them to understand challenging subject textbooks at secondary school as well as other reading that they are given in class.

 In particular, we are keen to improve students’ levels of literacy, knowing how important this is to their future success.
-However, we also want students to enjoy the reading and to develop a love of books.
+However, we also want students to enjoy reading and to develop a love of books.
 This is why the books have been carefully selected.

 The books are all aimed at young adults and the books all feature main characters who are similar in age to the children being read to.
 Books like The Hunger Games enable children to imagine what it would be like for them if they were, like Katniss Everdeen, put into an incredibly difficult situation and left to their own devices.
 The books also feature inspiring young characters who manage to overcome incredible difficulties through courage and determination.